-- database_name is the name of the database that was dumped. - dump_label is a varchar(30) value that contains some information to identify the dump.
+- database informs Replication Server to distribute rs\dumpdb. - transaction or tran or \tr informs Replication Server to distribute rs\dumptran. - standby or stdb an optional keyword that informs the Replication Server that the command is a dump transaction command that contains the parameter with standby\access. - status is an integer value that indicates dump status: - 0 the dump transaction command does not contain with standby\access. - 1 the dump transaction command contains the parameter with standby\access. - database\name is the name of the database that was dumped. - dump\label is a varchar(30) value that contains some information to identify the dump.
 RepAgent uses the date and time of the dump for this variable. - id is a varbinary(36) timestamp for the dump.